 All students must meet the Requirements for the Accelerated Master's Degree Programs (p.
-252)
+264)

-This accelerated master's degree program (AMP) is designed to offer select UVM undergraduates from multiple disciplines the opportunity to obtain their bachelor's degree while beginning their Master's degree in Counseling during their senior year.
-The mission of the Counseling Program at the University of Vermont is to prepare students to work as counseling professionals in culturally and socially diverse school, mental health, and community settings and to act as facilitators of personal and social change.
-In the Counseling Program, students have the option to enroll in a 60 credit hour School Counseling program, a 60 credit hour Clinical Mental Health Counseling program, or in the Dual Option with 79 credits.
-Our program requirements include 600-1000 hours of practicum and internship in a field setting.
-Students enrolled in the AMP can have up to six credits of graduate-level courses taken during their senior undergraduate year count towards both a bachelor's degree and the Master's in Counseling degree.
-An additional three credits of graduate level coursework taken their senior year can be applied towards the master's degree provided that these three credits are not used to fulfill undergraduate degree requirements.
-Students in the AMP would then be expected to complete remaining master's degree requirements during a fifth and sixth year of study.
-Full-time graduate student status will start the fall after their undergraduate graduation and will be expected to be maintained until completion of their Master's degree in Counseling.
+The Counseling AMP is offered for the School Counseling Track only.
+This accelerated master's degree program (AMP) is designed to offer select UVM undergraduates from multiple disciplines the opportunity to obtain their bachelor's degree while beginning their Master's degree in Counseling, School Counseling track, during their senior year.
+The mission of the Counseling Program at the University of Vermont is to prepare students to work as counseling professionals in culturally and socially diverse school, settings and to act as facilitators of personal and social change.
+The Counseling degree, School Counseling track, is a 60 credit hour program, including a 700-hours of practicum and internship in a school setting.
+Following admission to the Graduate College, students enrolled in the AMP can take up to six credits of graduate-level courses completed during their senior undergraduate year that will count towards both a bachelor's degree and the Master's degree.
+An additional three credits of graduate level coursework taken in their senior year can be applied towards the Master's degree provided that these three credits are not used to fulfill undergraduate degree requirements.
+Students in the AMP would then be expected to complete remaining Master's degree requirements during a fifth and sixth year of study.
+Full-time graduate student status will start the fall after their undergraduate graduation and will be expected to be maintained until completion of their Master's degree.